Disease Guide ·Bladder Stones ·2026

 The Recurrence Trap

-Bladder stones recur frequently — especially calcium oxalate stones.
-After the first episode, some insurers classify future stones as a chronic or recurring condition with reduced coverage.
-Others treat each episode independently.
-Ask your insurer how they handle the second and third occurrence before you need it.
+Stones recur frequently, especially calcium oxalate.
+After the first episode, some insurers classify future stones as chronic/recurring with reduced coverage.
+Others treat each independently.
+Ask your insurer how they handle second and third occurrences before you need it.

 Red flag · Chronic condition